Ronald G. Wanek

 Ronald G. Wanek (born 1941) is an American billionaire businessman, and the founder and chairman of Ashley Furniture Industries.

 Early life

 Wanek grew up on a dairy farm in Minnesota, where his grandfather and great uncle built furniture as a hobby.

 Awards and honors

 In 2015, Ronald G. Wanek received an honorary doctorate from High Point University during their commencement ceremony.
+In April 2026, Wanek ranked on Forbes' "Self-Made 250" list.

 Career

 Wanek started his first manufacturing business, Arcadia Furniture, in 1970 with a loan from his father and money he got from selling his home.

 In 1976, Wanek purchased Ashley Furniture, a company that had been operating since the 1940s.
 After taking control of the company, Wanek established overseas manufacturing and distribution capabilities to make the business more competitive.

 Political activity

 In 2012, Wanek, "a prominent Republican donor", gave $1 million towards hosting Tampa's Republican National Convention.

 Together with his spouse, Wanek contributed $839,400 to Donald Trump's 2020 presidential campaign.